WckdAwe/SortViz/README.md

 ## License

-see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+Source Codes taken by 3d-party may be licensed differently!